BBieri/coursedown/content/courses/userguide/getstarted.md

 on how best to do that.

 A neat way to promote your course online is to share a link to your website on Twitter.
-To make your post stand out, you can add an OpenGraph image to your GitHub repository.
+To make your Twitter post stand out, you could add an OpenGraph image to your GitHub repository.
 To read up on how to do this exactly head over to [GitHub's documentation](https://github.blog/2021-06-22-framework-building-open-graph-images/).